FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 You should open the game link using <a href="https://www.google.com/chrome/"><b>Google Chrome</b></a> or <a href="https://www.chromium.org"><b>Chromium</b></a>, as other browsers don't usually quite cut it.

+You can always test the latest master without any hassle from https://ancientbeast-beta.herokuapp.com deploy.

-White testing you can right click the game tab and mute it.
+A handy tip while testing: you can right click the game tab and mute it by simply clicking the `Mute site` option.

 ---